fjones416/storage_treasure_scanner/README.md

 - `GET /run_auction_listing_scrape` - Initiates an auction listing scraping operation.
 - `GET /get_text_queue_listings` - Retrieves all auction listings currently in the queue from the database.
 - `GET /get_text_complete_listings` - Retrieves all completed auction listings from the database.

-## Contributions

-Contributions are welcome.
-Please make sure to update tests as appropriate.

 ## Notes